AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 10.md

 - Head-dependent flux: Cauchy

 We might also need an initial condition for our first timestep.
 This is, of course, only required if we are making a transient simulation.
 Doing this also requires a storage parameter, but we will come back to this later.

+---
+# Discretisation
+Spatial and temporal resolution.

+For spatial, we can have coarse or fine grid size, structured or unstructured.
+Which do we use, and how do we decide on this?
+Unfortunately, there is no mathematical rule.
+We have to decide based on our objective and our expert judgement.

+In general, however, it should be small enough to capture the details we are interested in, but large enough that it does not burden the CPU too much.